 (4) Late fee has been rationalised for future tax periods as follows:

-- If the annual turnover in the previous financial year is upto Rs.1.5 crore then the late fee of maximum Rs 2,000 per return can only be charged (i.e Rs.1000 each for CGST and SGST).
+(i) If the annual turnover in the previous financial year is up to Rs.1.5 crore then the late fee of a maximum of Rs.2,000 per return can only be charged (i.e Rs.1000 each for CGST and SGST).

 1st May 2021

 (1) The due date to file GSTR-1 for April 2021 is extended from 11th May 2021 to 26th May 2021.